 If you’re new to stewardship files or need a refresher on the different programs, organizations, terms and more.
 Also gain an understanding of the guiding principles that inform RCC’s advocacy work for sustainability.

-To help members keep track of the rapidly evolving extended producer responsibility (EPR) landscape for printed paper and packaging (PPP).
+To help members keep track of the rapidly evolving extended producer responsibility (EPR) landscape for packaging and paper products (PPP).

 Stewardship map and database